aleshaleksey/fansys23/abilities.md

 ___
 #### Mage Hunter I

-**Description**: You may make an attack of opportunity against entities casting spells within reach, even if there are no somatic components.
+**Description**: You may make an attack of opportunity against entities casting spells within reach, even if there are no kinetic components.

 **Prerequisite**: 4 SP dice total and 4 MP dice total.